d-markey/azure_cosmosdb/README.md

 ## <a name="usage"></a>Usage

-You should first define a class deriving from `BaseDocument`or `BaseDocumentWithEtag` to model the data you need to store in CosmosDB.
+You should first define a class deriving from `BaseDocument`or `BaseDocumentWithEtag` to model the data you need to store in Azure Cosmos DB.

 This class must have an `id` and a `toJson()` method returning a `Map<String, dynamic>` JSON object.

-It should also implement a static `fromJson(Map json)` method to build instances from a `Map` JSON objects returned by CosmosDB.
+It should also implement a static `fromJson(Map json)` method to build instances from a `Map` JSON objects returned by Azure Cosmos DB.

 For instance: